SmokinCaterpillar/pypet/doc/source/cookbook/parameter.rst

-For those of you using BRIAN_, there exists also the :class:`pypet.brian.parameter.BrianMonitorResult` for monitor data and the :class:`pypet.brian.parameter.BrianResult` to handle brian quantities as results.
+For those of you using BRIAN_, there exists also the :class:`pypet.brian.parameter.BrianMonitorResult` for monitor data and the :class:`pypet.brian.parameter.BrianResult` to handle brian quantities.

 .. _BRIAN: http://briansimulator.org/